F4

 Possible Causes

-Defective NTC sensor under glass, Sensor wiring damaged or disconnected, Faulty input on main control board, Moisture ingress around sensor area
+Defective NTC sensor under glass, Sensor wiring damaged or disconnected, Faulty input circuit on main control board, Moisture ingress around sensor area

 How to Fix / Troubleshooting